A Systematic Survey of Blockchained Federated Learning: Abstract

 \section{Abstract}

 With the technological advances in machine learning, effective ways are available to process the huge amount of data generated in real life.
-However, issues of privacy and scalability will constrain the development of machine learning.
-Federated learning (FL) can prevent privacy leakage by assigning training tasks to multiple clients, thus separating the central server from the local devices.
+While the issues of privacy and scalability will constrain the development of machine learning.
+Fortunately, federated learning (FL) can prevent privacy leakage by assigning training tasks to multiple clients, thus separating the central server from local devices.
 However, FL still suffers from shortcomings such as single-point-failure and malicious data.
 The emergence of blockchain provides a secure and efficient solution for the deployment of FL.
 In this paper, we conduct a comprehensive survey of the literature on blockchained FL (BCFL).
-First, we investigate how blockchain can be applied to federal learning from the perspective of system composition.
-Then, we analyze the concrete functions of BCFL from the perspective of mechanism design and illustrate what problems blockchain addresses specifically for FL.
-We also survey the applications of BCFL in reality.
-Finally, we discuss some challenges and future research directions.
+First, we investigate how blockchain can be applied to FL from the perspective of system composition.
+To the best of our knowledge, it's the first paper to classify the combination of FL and blockchain into fully coupled BCFL, flexibly coupled BCFL, and loosely coupled BCFL based on the coupling level.
+Then, we analyze the concrete functions of BCFL from the perspective of mechanism design and illustrate the problems blockchain addresses specifically for FL.
+Next, we survey the applications of BCFL in reality.
+Finally, we discuss the deficiencies of BCFL, i.e., the new challenges that the inclusion of blockchain brings to FL, and some future research directions are also discussed.
+We hope this paper can bring some insightful ideas to future research on BCFL.